-A Hielm-Björkman, AK Lappalainen, AM Kiviranta, Clare Rusbridge, O Laitinen-Vapaavuori, SP Knowler, TS Jokinen
+A Hielm-Björkman, AK Lappalainen, AM Kiviranta, C. Rusbridge, O Laitinen-Vapaavuori, SP Knowler, TS Jokinen

 Chiari-like malformation (CM) and syringomyelia (SM) are widely reported in Cavalier King Charles Spaniels and Griffon Bruxellois dogs.
 Increasing evidence indicates that CM and SM also occur in other small and toy breed dogs, such as Chihuahuas.
 Objective: To describe the presence of SM and craniocervical junction (CCJ) abnormalities in Chihuahuas and to evaluate the possible association of CCJ abnormalities with SM.
 To describe CM/SM-related clinical signs and neurologic deficits and to investigate the association of CM/SM-related clinical signs with signalment, SM, or CCJ abnormalities.